Spotlight: Matt J. McClenahan from Orchard Law Firm

 Matt: We have a legal assistant who manages all intake, scheduling, and next-step questions.
 When you call our office, you’ll talk to a real person ready to help.
 You can reach us at 612-293-3840 or by email at team@orchard.law.

-Q: What inspired you to name your firm Orchard Law?
+Q: What inspired you to name your firm Orchard Law Firm?

-Matt: Estate planning is often a multi-generational process.
-I think of the family as the fruit of the tree, while the tree itself represents their property, small business, or cabin.
+Matt: I think of the tree as the family, with the branches representing the ongoing generations, while the fruit of the tree is the small business, property or cabin.
 Our role is to help families tend to their “orchard,” ensuring it thrives for future generations.